elastic/apm/docs/agents/agent-development.md

 #### Transaction outcome

-Agents set the optional `outcome` property to whether the transaction represents a success or a failure.
+The optional `outcome` property denotes whether the transaction represents a success or a failure.
 The APM Server converts this to the [`event.outcome`](https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-outcome.html) field.

 - `"failure"`: Indicates that this transaction describes a failed result.